RoRoche/AndroidStarter/architecture.md

 }
 ```

-We can see that ORMLite provides the utility class [`TableUtils`](http://ormlite.com/javadoc/ormlite-core/com/j256/ormlite/table/TableUtils.html), where helpful methods come to create or drop a table according to its mapped Java class.
+We can see that ORMLite provides the utility class [`TableUtils`](http://ormlite.com/javadoc/ormlite-core/com/j256/ormlite/table/TableUtils.html), where helpful methods can create or drop a table according to its mapped Java class.

 At this time, don't pay attention to the `@SneakyThrows`.
-It comes from Lombok to be used to throw checked exceptions.
-Just remind that it allows us not to write the `try/catch` statement by ourself, the annotation processor writes it for us.
+It comes from Lombok and is used to throw checked exceptions.
+Just remember that it allows us not to write the `try/catch` statement by ourselves, the annotation processor writes it for us.

 Now, it becomes very easy to deal with data.
 We just need a `DatabaseHelperAndroidStarter`: